bailey27/cppcryptfs/README.md

 Use
 -------

 cppcryptfs needs to run as administrator.
-It needs this to acquire the SE_NAME privilege in Windows for it to work.
+It needs this to acquire the SE_SECURITY_NAME privilege in Windows for it to work.

 cppcryptfs.exe requests administrator privileges automatically which pops up the UAC dialog.